-Now, I wrote this play as an angsty somewhat clueless teenager who thought he could be a bit edgy.
+Now, I wrote this play as an angsty, somewhat clueless teenager who thought he could be a bit edgy.
 It was inspired by works such as Search For Signs of Intelligent Life and other pieces in drama class.
-Suffice it to say, it’s really bad.
+Suffice it to say; it’s really bad.
 At one point, when it was published online at the age of twenty-three, a group of internet trolls got a hold of it and tore it up figuratively.
 They thought I had no idea how bad it was.
 No, I know how bad it is.
-It’s at time hilariously bad.
+It’s, at times, hilariously bad.

-But at the same time, it’s kind of gold.
+But at the same time, it’s gold.
 If you can slog through the artificial text and pretentious bucking of conventions, there’s a little gem there.
-There’s a spark, that honestly was much better done by Agnes Angst from aforementioned play, I just turned it into an entire play.
+There’s a spark that honestly was much better done by Agnes Angst from the aforementioned play; I just turned it into an entire play.
 There’s a little kernel of that desperate beautiful plea for life and beauty that it’s in good art, and to this day, I haven’t quite ever reproduced it.
 I sold copies at school for like $5-7 with my autograph on them.
 I wonder if anyone still has any of those?

 On Being Different